pholser/property-binder/README.md

 what pattern separates the individual values of multi-valued properties, and what formatting hints to use, if any.

+Property Binder is built using JDK 8, and its JAR includes JPMS metadata.
+Thus, you can use Property Binder as a module on the module path, or as a regular JAR on the class path.

 Property Binder builds on work described in
 [this blog post](https://lemnik.wordpress.com/2007/03/28/code-at-runtime-in-java-56/).
 That post, along with a similar technique used in